Your basket is currently empty!

 10. FULLÄNDAD Ladle £0.75

-I use this ladle to glaze taller pieces that I can't dip.
+I use this ladle to glaze taller pieces that I can’t dip.
 I ladle in glaze to coat the inside then tip out glaze.
-I hold the piece upside down with glazing tongs and using the ladle pour the glaze over the outside of the piece and back into the bucket.
+Then hold the piece upside down with glazing tongs and using the ladle pour the glaze over the outside of the piece and back into the bucket.